 As is often the case in a small city, Bishopville doesn't have a public transportation system that people use for their commute.

 Bishopville is a very ethnically-diverse city.
 The people who call Bishopville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bishopville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bishopville include African, Irish, German, and Scottish.
+Important ancestries of people in Bishopville include Irish, German, African, and Italian.

 The most common language spoken in Bishopville is English.
 Other important languages spoken here include Spanish and African languages.